-In out last blog post we looked at 5 quick ‘n’ easy car cleaning tips.
+In our last blog post we looked at 5 quick ‘n’ easy car cleaning tips.
 As the winter sets in our vehicles often suffer with all kinds of grime and messiness, not to mention the frost and ice when the cold comes.
-We’ve got 5 more tips to go, less obvious ones but still ones to take note of so in tandem with the first 5 there’s a top-10 to now go through:
+As Easy Cleaners of all kinds of cleaning, we’ve got 5 more tips to go, less obvious ones but still ones to take note of so in tandem with the first 5 there’s a top-10 to now go through:

 Contact us if you’d like help with car cleaning this winter period.